 The Platinum Card® from American Express is a premium credit card for frequent travelers.
-This card offers an impressive array of benefits, but you’ll have to pay a steep price to get them: an annual fee of $450.
+This card offers an array of benefits, but you’ll have to pay a steep price to get them: an annual fee of $450.

 Most people won’t even consider applying for a card with such an outrageous expense, but Amex keeps adding to the benefits.